Rule 3349-3-203 | Faculty workload.

 (iv) New tenure track assistant professors will have a fifty per cent teaching workload substitution in the first two years of employment and a twenty-five per cent reduction in year three, resulting in the following workload distribution:

-(a) Year one and two: twenty per cent teaching, seventy per cent research, ten per cent service
+(A) Year one and two: twenty per cent teaching, seventy per cent research, ten per cent service

-(b) Year three: thirty per cent teaching, sixty per cent research, ten per cent service
+(B) Year three: thirty per cent teaching, sixty per cent research, ten per cent service

-(b) Requests for exceptions to the foregoing general guidelines will be referred to the provost for review and determination.
+(c) Requests for exceptions to the foregoing general guidelines will be referred to the provost for review and determination.

-(e) Faculty may request a workload substitution, when external funding offsets the teaching the faculty member ordinarily would have done.
+(g) As noted previously, faculty may request a workload substitution, when external funding offsets the teaching the faculty member ordinarily would have done.
 The amount of payment must be consistent with the funded salary support.
 The external funding will be transferred from the office of research and sponsored programs' grant index to a university personnel index.
 The substitution in teaching workload for research-active faculty is limited to no more than seventy-five per cent of the faculty member's teaching effort per academic year, unless approved by the dean and the provost.

-(f) Tenured or tenure track research-inactive faculty will have a sixty to eighty per cent teaching workload, with the remainder of their workload allocated to service, at the discretion of the department chair and approval of their dean and the provost.
+(h) Tenured or tenure track research-inactive faculty will have a sixty to eighty per cent teaching workload, with the remainder of their workload allocated to service, at the discretion of the department chair and approval of their dean and the provost.
 Research-inactive faculty may develop a plan in consultation with their department chair, which is approved by the dean and the provost, to return to research-active faculty status.
 The faculty member may return to research-active status after they receive an APE score of "meets expectations" or "exceeds expectations" along with the approval of the dean.

-(g) Tenure track research-inactive faculty who do not complete a plan to regain research-active status or who complete a plan but do not achieve an APE research score of "meets expectations" or "exceeds expectations" after doing so will be moved to part-time employment status commensurate to the reduction of their research workload distribution, or if tenured, addressed in compliance with the post-tenure review process.
+(i) Tenure track research-inactive faculty who do not complete a plan to regain research-active status or who complete a plan but do not achieve an APE research score of "meets expectations" or "exceeds expectations" after doing so will be moved to part-time employment status commensurate to the reduction of their research workload distribution, or if tenured, addressed in compliance with the post-tenure review process.

-(h) This rule will align with the FEP as well as the FIP and RIP.
+(j) This rule will align with the FEP as well as the FIP and RIP.
 Adjustments to compensation or workload may occur in the following circumstances:

 (2) Teaching expectations and the APE